 Ordering providers can choose whether or not variants of uncertain clinical significance are reported.
 The latter may be most useful for prenatal testing when ultrasound has been normal and the chance of a genetic abnormality is low.
 Wapner, et al. 2012 found that CMA revealed more clinically relevant chromosome deletions and duplications than did standard karyotyping, even when the reason for pursuing testing was maternal age or abnormal serum screening results.

-- Peripheral Blood: 3-5 ml in EDTA (lavender top vacutainer) AND 3-5 ml in sodium heparin (green top vacutainer).
+- Peripheral Blood: 3-4 ml in EDTA (lavender top vacutainer).
 Keep at room temperature.

-- Cord Blood: 1-2 ml in EDTA (lavender top vacutainer) AND 1-3 ml in sodium heparin (green top vacutainer).
+- Cord Blood: 1-2 ml in EDTA (lavender top vacutainer).
 Keep at room temperature.

-- DNA: 3-10 micrograms (minimum 1 microgram) at a concentration of 100 nanograms per microliter (or higher), suspended in TE-buffer.
+- DNA: 3-10 micrograms (minimum 1 microgram) at a concentration of 100 nanograms per microliter (or higher), suspended in water.
 Keep at room temperature.
 We can only accept DNA isolated in a CLIA-certified laboratory or a laboratory meeting equivalent requirements as determined by the College of American Pathologists and/or the Centers for Medicare and Medicaid Services.

 - Saliva: 0.5mL in Oragene•ONE(ON-500) Collection Kit.
 Keep at room temperature.